-- · the duration and spread of the outbreak; - the ability of governments and medical professionals in our markets to respond further to the outbreak; - the impact of changes to, or new, government regulations imposed in response to the pandemic, including laws and moratoriums; - · the impact on our customers and our sales cycles; - the impact on actual and expected customer receivable collection patterns, including the impact of such patterns on our allowance for bad debt provisions following the adoption of ASU 2016-13 on January 1, 2020. - the impact on our employees, including that from labor shortages or work from home initiatives; - the impacts on foreign currency and interest rate fluctuations; and - the effect on our vendors, as COVID-19 could have adverse impacts on our supply chain thereby impacting our customers' ability to use our services.
+- · the duration and spread of the outbreak, including the impact of variants; - the ability of governments and medical professionals in our markets to respond further to the outbreak, including securing access to a vaccine and vaccinating citizens; - the actions by governments to require the extension of services for individuals regardless of payment status; - the impact of changes to, or new, government regulations imposed in response to the pandemic, including laws and moratoriums; - · the impact on our customers and our sales cycles; - the impact on actual and expected customer receivable collection patterns; - the impact on our employees, including that from labor shortages or work from home initiatives: - the impacts on foreign currency and interest rate fluctuations; and - the effect on our vendors and impacts to our supply chain that might impact our customers' ability to use our services.

-Given the impacts of COVID-19 continue to rapidly evolve, the extent to which COVID-19 may further impact our financial condition or results of operations continues to be uncertain and cannot be predicted at this time.
+Given the impacts of COVID-19 continue to evolve, the extent to which COVID-19 may further impact our financial condition or results of operations continues to be uncertain and cannot be predicted at this time.
 The heightened volatility of global markets resulting from COVID-19 further expose us to risks and uncertainties.